DarkRiftNetworking/DarkRift.Documentation/getting_started/4_first_network_code.md

 ```csharp
 const float MAP_WIDTH = 20;
 ```
 You might notice the sneaky `e.Client.ID` hiding in there.
-So that we can address the player when it’s on the Unity side we need to have an **identifier**, since the client will only have one `Player` object they control it’s sufficient to just use the server's ID that gets allocated to the client by DarkRift when it connects.
+So that we can address the player when it’s on the Unity side we need to have an **identifier**, since the client will only have one `Player` object they control it’s sufficient to just use the server's ID that gets allocated to the client by %DarkRift when it connects.

 I’m using a value between 0 and 200 for each **colour** channel because if it’s too close to 255, 255, 255 we won’t be able to see the client against the **background**!